 The company’s pipeline of low-carbon heat projects soared from around 1MW in 2017 to over 20MWs at the start of 2020, with ‘shovel-ready’ projects accounting for some 9MWs.
 The pipeline includes famous names like Bedales and St George’s College, Weybridge, and is supported strongly by the Independent Schools’ Bursars Association.

 Updates to the RHI provided the business case game-changer.
-Without a suitable replacement, the projects simply will not happen.
+Without a suitable long-term replacement, this pipeline of projects simply will not reach construction.